When Did the First iPhone Come Out?

 Why didn’t it have an App Store?

-Apple delayed third-party apps to maintain early system stability and control.
+Apple delayed third-party apps to maintain early system stability.

 Was the first iPhone successful immediately?